yuorb/yuorb.github.io/src/tutorial/cl.md

 where Bill is the foreign word, sandwiched between <b>asal </b>and <b>hü</b>.

-Letʼs start with the latter <b>hü</b>.
+Let’s start with the latter <b>hü</b>.
 It is used to **indicate the end of a foreign word/ sentence**.
 However, we can alternatively omit it and mark the last syllable with a <b>high or rising tone </b>instead.

 插入表格

-Weʼve chosen to use the default instead of IV/VI shortcut form to make it easy to inflect for stems and specifications.
+We’ve chosen to use the default instead of IV/VI shortcut form to make it easy to inflect for stems and specifications.

-If youʼve followed the lesson so far, you should be able to answer these
+If you’ve followed the lesson so far, you should be able to answer these

 (Answers marked in white.
 Select the text to unveil. )